SuhailSumra/ProteinFold/README.md

 - [ ] Well, First Understand How AlphaFold Works
 - [ ] Understand Protein Folding Process
-- [ ] Implement a 2D Resnet For Distance Prediction
+- [ ] Come Up With An Architecture For The Whole Process
+- [ ] Use Of Relevant Protein Folding Databases
+- [ ] Play With Existing Models
-- [ ] Implement a 1D Resnet For Angle Prediction
+- [ ] Implement a Different Model
+- [ ] Maybe Start blogging about this whole process who knows :)

 ### Contribution